Transparency

 You do not have Anmeldung yet International digital account May be easier before full registration.
 Switch to a German Girokonto after Anmeldung.

 You are an international student Blocked account + current account The blocked account supports visa proof; the current account handles daily spending.
-Compare blocked account providers.
+In 2026, many student applicants need €11,904 per year or €992 per month.
+Compare student bank accounts

 You are employed in Germany German current account Used for salary, rent, insurance, and direct debits.
 Choose based on fees, cards, and English support.